What causes the plague? Bubonic plague. Mechanisms of plague development

 Literature

 The plague has deep historical roots.
 Humanity first encountered the disease in the 14th century.
-The epidemic, which was dubbed the "black death", took more than 50 million human lives, which was equal to a quarter of the population of medieval Europe.
+The epidemic, which was dubbed the “Black Death,” claimed more than 50 million human lives, which was equal to a quarter of the population of medieval Europe.
 The mortality rate was about 99%.

-• Plague affects lymph nodes, lungs, and others internal organs...
+• Plague affects lymph nodes, lungs, etc. internal organs.
 As a result of infection, sepsis develops.
 The general condition of the body is extremely difficult.
-The body is exposed to constant bouts of fever.
+The body is subjected to constant attacks of fever.

-• The period of development of plague after infection is on average about three days, depending on the general condition of the organism.
+• The period of development of plague after infection is on average about three days, depending on the general condition of the body.

-• At the moment, mortality from this ailment makes up no more than 10% of all identified cases.
+• Currently, mortality from of this disease constitutes no more than 10% of all detected cases.

 • There are about 2 thousand cases of the disease per year.
 According to WHO, in 2013, 783 cases of infection were officially registered, of which 126 cases resulted in death.

-• Outbreaks of the disease are mainly affected by African countries and a number of countries in South America.
-The endemic countries are DR Congo, the island of Madagascar and Peru.
+• Outbreaks of the disease mainly affect African countries and a number of countries in South America.
+Endemic countries are the Democratic Republic of Congo, the island of Madagascar and Peru.

-In the Russian Federation, the last famous case plague disease is documented in 1979.
-Every year more than 20 thousand people fall into the risk group, being in the zone of natural foci of infection with a total area of more than 250 thousand km2.
+In the Russian Federation the last famous case plague cases were documented in 1979.
+Every year, more than 20 thousand people are at risk, being in the zone of natural foci of infection with a total area of more than 250 thousand km2.

 CAUSES

-The main cause of plague disease is flea bites.
+The main cause of plague is flea bites.
 This factor due to the specific structure of the digestive system of these insects.
-After being bitten by an infected rodent by a flea, the plague bacterium settles in its goiter and blocks the passage of blood to the stomach.
-As a result, the insect experiences a constant feeling of hunger and, before its death, manages to bite, thereby infecting up to 10 hosts, regurgitating drunk blood together with plague bacteria into the bite.
+After a flea bites an infected rodent, the plague bacterium settles in its crop and blocks the passage of blood to the stomach.
+As a result, the insect experiences a constant feeling of hunger and, before its death, manages to bite, thereby infecting up to 10 hosts, regurgitating the blood it drinks along with plague bacteria into the bite.

-After a bite, the bacterium enters the nearest lymph node, where it actively multiplies and, without antibacterial treatment, affects the entire body.
+After a bite, the bacteria enters the nearest lymph node, where it actively multiplies and, without antibacterial treatment, affects the entire body.

 • direct contact with an infected person;

-• skin treatment of killed animals - carriers of the disease;
+• treatment of the skin of killed animals that carry the disease;

-• the ingress of bacteria on the mucous membrane of a person during the autopsy of the corpses of those who died from the plague;
+• contact of bacteria with the human mucosa during autopsy of corpses of those who died from the plague;

 • eating meat from infected animals;

-• the ingestion of particles of saliva of an infected person into the oral cavity of a healthy person by airborne droplets;
+• entry of particles of saliva of an infected person into the oral cavity of a healthy person by airborne droplets;

 • military conflicts and terrorist attacks using bacteriological weapons.